 Areas of special interest

 What are the most interesting areas in Mexico with regards to climatology?
 Every location has interesting aspects – depending on what you might be interested in and where you live.
-Here I will present a few areas I have found interesting.
-You may have other interests.

 The zone of minimum cloudiness along the north shore of the Yucatan Peninsula.